Azure/arcvmware-util/drafts/Virtual-IP-for-vCenter.md

     ![01_server_pool.jpg](./assets/01_server_pool.jpg)

 2. Add members to the server pool.
-In this case, we have only one member which is the VCenter IP address: `10.0.0.2`.
+In this case, we have only one member which is the VCenter Server IP address: `10.0.0.2`.

     ![02_server_pool_members.jpg](./assets/02_server_pool_members.jpg)